jbaldivieso/pygrowup2/README.md

-# pygrowup2
+# pygrowup

-pygrowup2 builds on the great work of pygrowup and calculates z-scores for the growth measurements of children.
+pygrowup calculates z-scores for the growth measurements of children.
 The indicators it supports are:

 * weight-for-age
 * length/height-for-age